Skip to main content

 Welsh Government intends to build an evidence base of what works and what doesn’t, to inform future policy and investment decisions.

-Basic evaluation requirements for projects are set out in the OBC and will confirmed in the Grant Offer Letter awarded for successful projects.
 All successful projects will be required to participate in evaluation exercises as a condition of grant.
-Specific additional evaluation may be commissioned in order to investigate an individual scheme’s innovation focus, and the nature of this evaluation will be discussed and agreed on a scheme specific basis.
+Specific additional evaluation may be commissioned to investigate an individual scheme’s innovation focus, and the nature of this evaluation will be discussed and agreed on a scheme specific basis.
 Timely provision of data is also a condition of the funding.
-After initial analysis the data collected will be publicly available, to note this will be published on the ORP webpage and will anonymised.
-We may also require and support the development of case studies.

 Application process

-8.1 Submitting applications
+Submitting applications

 Applicants should note the following:

-• Applicants have committed to meet all criteria set out on the application form
+• Applicants have committed to meet all criteria set out on the application form.

 • Applicants have committed to participate in the monitoring and evaluation of funded projects.